Madrid: Travel Tips and Inspiration For The Spanish Capital!

 I would often sit in El Retiro Park and just people watch

 When in Spain, you eat a lot of jamon (ham).
-Bummer time for all of my vegan and vegetarian friends but awesome for my meat-eating buddies like myself.
-You will be over jamon by the time you leave Spain but then you jamon once you leave.
+You will be over jamon by the time you leave Spain but then you will weirdly miss jamon once you leave.

 I randomly came across a ham festival, yes it’s true (Feria de Jamon Iberico)